VanadeysHaven/PretparkCore/README.md

   - This will take the specified amount of coins from the specified player.
   - Command is **ONLY** available to OPs and has **NO** permission.
 - `/setcoins (player) (amount)`
   - This will set the specified amount of coins to the specified player.
   - Command is **ONLY** available to OPs and has **NO** permission.
 - `/listrides`
   - This command will list all registered rides in the database.
   - The rides will be showed in this format: `id - name - status - location(x,y,z)`
   - Command is **ONLY** available to OPs and has **NO** permission.
 - `/changeride (id) (o/d/m)`
   - This will toggle the status of a ride.
   - This will **NOT** make it closed in the world.
 Only for the plugin. **ONLY USE THIS FOR DEBUGGING, CORRECTING OR IN A COMMANDBLOCK THAT IS CONNECTED TO THE OPENING AND CLOSING SQUENCE OF THE RIDE!**
   - Command is **ONLY** available to OPs and has **NO** permission.
 - `/reloadrides`
   - This command will reload all rides from the database.
   - Command is **ONLY** available to OPs and has **NO** permission.
+- `/listvars`
+  - This command will show all SignLink variables registered by the plugin.
+    - To have it registered simply update your variable, and it will automagically be registered.
+  - Command is **ONLY** available to OPs and has **NO** permission.
+- `/control (ride)`
+  - This command will show the specified ride's 'remote control'.
+This will allow RideOP's to actually ride the ride and control it at the same time!
+  - This command requires the `pretparkcore.controlrides` permission node!

 ## Configuration File